The Brave Little Toaster: Plot

-The film takes place in a world where anthropomorphic electronics pretend to be lifeless when humans are around.
 In a small wooden cabin, five midcentury electric appliances – Toaster, Radio, a desk lamp named "Lampy", an electric blanket named "Blanky" and a vacuum cleaner named "Kirby" – await the return of a young boy named Rob (whom they refer to as "the Master") who used to vacation at the cabin with his family, but has not come by in some years.
 One day, upon seeing that the cabin is about to be sold, the appliances decide to venture out and find Rob themselves.
 They turn Kirby into a makeshift vehicle by attaching a rolling office chair, a power strip, and a car battery to him, and set out towards the city.

 Along their journey, the appliances have numerous harrowing adventures.
 When their battery runs low, the group stops for the night in a forest, with Blanky serving as a tent.
-During the night, a hurricane blows Blanky up into the trees, and Lampy uses himself as a lightning rod to recharge the battery.
-After recovering Blanky, the appliances try to cross a waterfall, but everyone except Kirby falls into the murky water below.
+But that night, a fierce storm blows Blanky up into the trees, and Lampy uses himself as a lightning rod to recharge the battery.
+After recovering Blanky the next morning, the appliances try to cross a waterfall, but everyone except Kirby falls into the murky water below.
 Kirby dives in and rescues the others; but with the chair, power strip, and battery lost, the group resorts to pulling the disabled Kirby through a swamp.
 They are almost swallowed up by a giant bog of quicksand, but are saved by Elmo St. Peters, who takes them to his appliance parts store.
 There, St. Peters prepares to extract and sell Radio's vacuum tubes, but the other appliances frighten St. Peters by pretending to be a ghost, causing him to knock himself unconscious.
 The appliances subsequently escape from the store.